jazonvrg/AMBA-APB-32-bit-Timer-IP/README.md

 ## Project Overview & Technical Description
-*(Source code is private due to academic/IP restrictions.
+*(Source code is private due to IP restrictions.
 Below is the detailed architectural and functional breakdown of the design.)*

 This project implements a highly configurable, 64-bit Timer IP equipped with an AMBA APB (Advanced Peripheral Bus) interface.
 The architecture is customized based on the Core Local Interruptor (CLINT) module commonly found in industrial RISC-V architectures.
 It is designed to provide precise timing intervals, manage system delays, and generate hardware interrupts.